Flags from the countries of all teams who've competed at RoboGames/ROBOlympics.

 Robot:

-• The robot must not be constructed in such a way as to damage the environment or other robots.
+The robot must not be constructed in such a way as to damage the environment or other robots.
 See "Safety" for other restrictions.
-No robot may weigh more than 50 pounds, nor may it use an internal or external combustion engine.
-The robot must fit inside a 3'x3'x3' cube for the entire duration of its run.

 Obstacles may be placed on the course, at the discretion of the robot owner.
-Each obstacle traversed will apply a scoring multiplier to the robots time to complete the course.
+Each obstacle successfully traversed will apply a scoring multiplier to the robot's time.
 See "Scoring" for more details.

 Scoring: